compomics/moFF/README.md

 ## Run the sample data  ##

-In the folder *f1_folder* you have three input files, that contain the MS2 identified  peptides (sing MASCOT) of three runs (three tecnical replicates ) from  the CPTAC study 6. you can download the relative [raw files]( https://goo.gl/ukbpCI), in order to run the next examples.
+In the folder *f1_folder* you have three input files, that contain the MS2 identified  peptides (sing MASCOT) of three runs (three tecnical replicates ) from  the CPTAC study 6.
+You can download the relative [raw files]( https://goo.gl/ukbpCI), in order to run the next examples.

 ---